 6. Food supplements and vitamins

-The sale of ampoules, vitamins or even protein powders and brewer’s yeast, for example, are booming on the Chinese market.
+The sale of ampoules, vitamins, or even protein powders and brewer’s yeast, for example, is booming on the Chinese market.

 7. Household products: furniture and appliances

 In the first two months of 2020, retail sales of furniture in China amounted to approximately 14.2 billion yuan.
 This equaled to around 55 percent of the revenue generated in the same period of the previous year.
 Statista

 China has modernized enormously in recent years and very quickly!
 Their concern for the environment has grown and they are now looking for environmentally friendly products.
 But today they are also looking for design products, from good brands AND quality furniture.

 Living room and dining room furniture appear to be the best-selling items.
 In 2019, Living room furniture shares were reaching 38% of the market.
 Items such as sofa were the main selling items of this segment.